What is Regionalliga? Discover The 4th Tier of German Football

 Here are a few examples:

-- Joshua Kimmich: The German midfielder, who is also a key player for Bayern Munich and the German national team, began his professional career with RB Leipzig in the Regionalliga Nordost.
+- Joshua Kimmich: The German midfielder, a key player for Bayern Munich and the German national team, began his professional career with RB Leipzig in the Regionalliga Nordost.
 He then moved to VfB Stuttgart and later joined Bayern Munich, where he has won multiple Bundesliga titles and other trophies.

-- Serge Gnabry: The speedy winger, who also plays for Bayern Munich and the German national team, played for VfB Stuttgart II in the Regionalliga before moving to Arsenal and later returning to Germany.
+- Serge Gnabry: The speedy winger, who also plays for Bayern Munich and the German national team, played for VfB Stuttgart II in the Regionalliga before moving to Arsenal and returning to Germany.

 - Julian Weigl: The defensive midfielder, who now plays for Benfica in Portugal, played for 1860 Munich II in the Regionalliga before making his debut for the first team and later moving to Borussia Dortmund.